 Woolwich: A Royal Façade and Firepower

 Military enthusiasts will love Firepower - The Royal Artillery Museum and its impressive collection of tanks, cannon and armoury.
 It tells the story of arms from before the creation of gunpowder to the modern day.
 The Field of Fire multimedia show is a great experience for kids, with a shaking floor, dry ice and loud explosions to bring the history of weaponry alive.
-You can also test your skills in the Camo Zone: try the firing range, bungee run or the radio controlled tanks.
+In the Camo Zone you can test your skills on the Firing Range, and show your strength on the Bungee Run.